 Saudi Arabia will build a city 17 times bigger than London, which will have its own moon, robots will give service, cars will run in the air

 The chairman of NEOM city is Saudi Arabia’s Crown Prince Mohammed bin Salman.
-Apart from being drone friendly, this city will also be a center for robotics.
+Other than being drone pleasant, this city will even be a middle for robotics.

-In NEOM City, only robots will do the work of cleaning the house.
-Although there is a shortage of water in Saudi Arabia, there is no rain here, but there will be no such problem in NEOM, because with the help of cloud seeding, clouds will also be formed in this city, which will rain in reality.
+In NEOM City, solely robots will do the work of cleansing the home.
+Though there may be a scarcity of water in Saudi Arabia, there isn’t a rain right here, however there will be no such downside in NEOM, as a result of with the assist of cloud seeding, clouds will even be shaped in this city, which will rain in actuality.

-During the year 2017, Saudi Arabia announced NEOM City at the ‘Future Investment Initiative’ program in Riyadh.
-On this occasion, Mark Roybert, CEO of robotics firm Boston Dynamics, said, ‘Robots can also be used for security in metros.
+Throughout the 12 months 2017, Saudi Arabia introduced NEOM City at the ‘Future Funding Initiative’ program in Riyadh.
+On this event, Mark Roybert, CEO of robotics agency Boston Dynamics, stated, ‘Robots will also be used for safety in metros.

 #Saudi #Arabia #build #city #times #bigger #London #moon #robots #give #service #cars #run #air